Skip to content

 In some of the cases, Lee threatened to kill the women if they called the police, telling them he had a gun, according to testimony Monday.

-One of the victims who took the stand Monday said Lee pressed a gun into her back to reinforce that threat.
+One of the women who took the stand Monday said Lee pressed a gun into her back to reinforce that threat.
 The other said Lee hit her in the head with the weapon so hard that she temporarily lost her vision.

-In the years since Lee’s arrest, his attorney, Sherri Eyer, contended that he was incompetent to stand trial, citing expert analysis and psychiatric reports.
+In the years since Lee’s arrest, his attorney Sherri Eyer contended that he was incompetent to stand trial, citing expert analysis and psychiatric reports.
 Bradley agreed in January 2022 and sent Lee to Norristown State Hospital for treatment.

-But the judge reversed his decision last week after Eyer and her co-counsel, Scott Galloway, said they had been able to communicate with him about his case.
+But the judge reversed his decision last week after Eyer and her cocounsel, Scott Galloway, said they had been able to communicate with him about his case.

-Lee denied involvement in the assault against the woman who later identified him at ShopRite.
+Lee denied involvement in the assault against the woman who later identified him at the ShopRite.
 The Inquirer is withholding the woman’s name because it does not identify victims of alleged sexual assault without their consent.

 Eyer and Galloway questioned the two women’s credibility Monday, pointing out inconsistencies between their initial statements to police seven years ago and their testimony in court.